 She must continually seek prayer and counsel from others to determine how to bring God’s glory and produce the fruit of the Spirit (Galatians 5:22-23).

-How can you keep your focus on your in Christ identity when life becomes difficult?
+How can you keep your focus on your in-Christ identity when life becomes difficult?
 He is the source of living water (John 4:14); He is the cornerstone (Ephesians 2:20).

-Who are the godly men or women in your church that can come alongside you during this season?
+Who are the godly men or women in your church who can come alongside you during this season?
 Become a member of our ministry; let this community serve you.
 Remember that your flesh and the world continuously highlight the joy found in romance and marriage.
 The gospel teaches something different.